srobo/runbook/docs/kit/logistics/kit-testing/test-procedures.md

     - If the LED stabilises on red this board has failed, go to step 9.
     - If the LED has not lit within 20 seconds try replugging the USB stick.
 If it continues to not light this board has failed, go to step 9.
 8. The A, B & C LEDs should now all be lit white.
 If they are not this board has failed.
-9. Remove board making a separate pile for boards that failed.
+9. Disconnect the board and remove the USB stick and SD card, making a separate pile for boards that failed.
-10. Repeat steps 2-8 for the next board.
+10. Repeat steps 2-9 for the next board.
 11. Copy the `tested_KCHs.txt` file off the USB stick.
 This is the KCH asset codes of all the passing brain boards.

 ## Power Board